MaksimVF/multi-agent_coder/README.md

   - Add input validation
   - Write docstring

-💻 Developer is working on the code...
+💻 Developer is working on the code (python)...

 🧪 Tester is testing the code...
 ✅ Test passed for code: Define function signature